chapmj/PORTFOLIO/README.md

 # Portfolio
 *Central space for showing projects, separate from experiments and miscellaneous works*

-* [MisterShape](https://github.com/chapmj/MisterShape) A small medium-sized gui "Paint" program.
-It is part of my software engineering coursework.
-The goal of this project was to implement design patterns in Java.
+* [SpaceGame] (https://github.com/chapmj/SpaceGame) Reimplementation of a popular arcade title built with Java and JavaFX.
+This implementation does not use a game engine and uses JavaFX minimally.
+The main goal was to build it from scratch.
+This was inspired by some coursework in C# which I wanted to expand upon.

-* [MisterShapeSwing](https://github.com/chapmj/MisterShapeSwing) Refactor of MisterShape.
+* [MisterShapeSwing](https://github.com/chapmj/MisterShapeSwing) A small "Paint" program.
 Restructuring to better fit the "MVC" architectures.
 Other changes to build based on lesson's learned.

-* [map-reduce-cluster](https://github.com/chapmj/map-reduce-cluster) An akka cluster implmentation of distributed map-reduce.
-It is part of my Distributed Systems coursework.

 * [Potbelly-DeviceSimulator](https://github.com/chapmj/Potbelly-DeviceSimulator) Designed to simulate an ASTM1394 client.
 Written in python.
 This is a small side-project.
 ASTM1394 is the standard protocol for transferring data between Clinical Laboratory medical devices.

-* [barnacle-discord-bot](https://github.com/chapmj/Barnacle-Discord-Bot), a chat-bot based on Reactive API.